COMMONLY USED TERMS

 Treasurer: There shall be one Treasurer who serves a two (2) year term.
 The Treasurer’s primary responsibilities will be to account for, control, report on, and control Association funds, and manage accounts receivable and accounts payable for the Association.
 The Treasurer shall be responsible for all lines of credit held by the Association, if any.
 By March 10th of any year the Association is in existence, the Treasurer shall, with the assistance of an accountant paid for by the Association, present the tax return for the prior year.
 The Treasurer shall ensure all tax filings for the Association are completed and submitted to the proper taxing authorities.

 Directors: There may be between one and five Directors.
 Directors shall serve a two (2) year term, may participate in organizing Association events, assist in engaging speakers for Association meetings and Directors shall have voting rights during meetings of the Executive Board.
+Directors may or may not include most recent Past President.

 Section 2.
 At the regular Association meeting held in October a nominating committee shall be appointed by the President.
 It shall be the duty of this committee to nominate candidates to serve as Officers and Directors on behalf of the Association for the following year.
 The committee’s nominations shall be announced at the November meeting, and Association members may make additional nominations at the November meeting.
 Following the November meeting and after all nominations are taken, a ballot shall be sent to the members of the Association.
 Positions shall be filled by popular vote.
 In the event of a tie, the tie shall be broken and the position filled by a majority vote of the then serving Executive Board.